Luckyeva/Get-Clean-Data/README.md

-# Get-Clean-Data
+# Getting and Cleaning Data Project Submission
-Coursera project submission by Eva Li
+ by Eva Li

 ## Introduction